 - Write a letter to yourself.
 Think about how self-accepting you are right now in terms of your triumphs, disappointments, and your other characteristics.
 Can you remember any situations when you haven’t accepted yourself?
 What happened, and how do you think you can be more accepting the next time something similar happens?
 Also, what did you do today that helped to increase your self-acceptance?
 How could you do this again in the future?
 Are there any quotes that speak to you, that have special meaning in your life, or that build you up?
 Try writing all of this down so you can read it now and then.

 - Reframe your personal judgments.
 Think back on the previous day and identify a moment when you judged yourself and then imagine re-experiencing that moment non-judgmentally.
 For example, you might have thought to yourself: “I forgot to meet my friend to help her study for an exam she’s been stressed about.
-I am a bad person.”
-Here’s how you might reframe that thought: “I forgot to meet my friend, but that does not make me a bad person.
-I am not perfect and sometimes I make mistakes.
+I'm a bad person.”
+Here’s how you might reframe that thought: “I forgot to meet my friend, but that doesn't make me a bad person.
+I'm not perfect and sometimes I make mistakes.
 I have a lot of good qualities that make me a good friend.”

-- Remember that self-acceptance is unconditional.
-While you can always try to improve and better yourself, self-acceptance needn’t be dependent upon “fixing” certain aspects of yourself.
+While you can always try to improve and better yourself, self-acceptance isn’t dependent upon “fixing” certain aspects of yourself.
 It may be helpful to think about your actions and qualities as separate from self-worth.
 For instance, if you’re trying to eat more balanced meals, how you progress towards that goal doesn’t have to be tied to how much you value yourself.

 Above all, keep in mind that self-acceptance is a practice, not something innate.
 By actively working towards this mindset, you can build your self-acceptance from the ground up.
-Self-acceptance is a personal journey that will help you improve your resilience and confidence.
-While you can undertake this process alone, speaking with a therapist, friend, or family member might also be helpful.
-If you are a Columbia student, you can make an appointment to speak with a therapist by contacting Counseling and Psychological Services (Morningside) or Mental Health Services (CUMC).
-If you are not at Columbia, ask your primary care provider for a referral, or you can read How to find a therapist in the Go Ask Alice!
-Emotional Health archives.
+Working towards self-acceptance is a personal journey that will help you improve your resilience and confidence.
+While you can undertake this process alone, speaking with a mental health professional, a friend, or family member might also be helpful.

-Here's to you: flaws, fabulousness and all the rest of it!Alice!
+Here's to you: flaws, fabulousness, and everything in between!